 - 1. Robbins, S.P. and Decenzo, D.A.
-Fundamentals of Management, Pearson Education Asia, - Hellreigel, Management, Thomson Learning, Bombay 2. - 3.
-Koontz, H and Wechrich, H; Management, Tata McGraw Hill - Stoner, J et. al, Management, New Delhi, PHI, New Delhi 4. - Robbins & Coulter, Management, PHI, New Delhi 5. - Satya Raju, Management Text & Cases, PHI, New Delhi 6. - Richard L. Daft, Management, Thomson South-Western 7.
+Fundamentals of Management, Pearson Education Asia, - 2.
+Hellreigel, Management, Thomson Learning, Bombay - 3.
+Koontz, H and Wechrich, H; Management, Tata McGraw Hill - 4.
+Stoner, J et. al, Management, New Delhi, PHI, New Delhi - 5.
+Robbins & Coulter, Management, PHI, New Delhi - 6.
+Satya Raju, Management Text & Cases, PHI, New Delhi - 7.
+Richard L. Daft, Management, Thomson South-Western

-- 1 Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required 2. to attempt four questions selecting one question from each unit. - All questions will carry equal marks.
-3.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-MANAGERIAL ECONOMICS PAPER CODEMBA102
+MANAGERIAL ECONOMICS PAPER CODE: 2102/50702